Net worth: how to calculate it for a small business

 FAQs on business net worth

-What's the difference between net worth and revenue?
+What's the difference between net worth and net income?

 How often should I calculate my business net worth?

-Can I use net worth to get a business loan?
+Does net worth affect my ability to get a loan?

 Disclaimer